Challenges in Obtaining Valid Causal Effect Estimates with Machine Learning Algorithms: Simulation Study

-There were a total of two simulation scenarios (parametric, nonparametric) with five sample sizes: $\{50,100,200,600,1200\}$ and four estimators (g Computation, inverse probability weighted, augmented inverse probability weighted, targeted minimum loss-based).
-For each estimator in each scenario, we computed the bias: $B(\hat{\psi}) = E(\hat{\psi}) - \psi $, as well as the mean squared error: $MSE(\hat{\psi}) = E(\hat{\psi} - \psi)^2$.
-We also computed the Wald-type confidence interval coverage and width for each estimation approach.
-Standard errors for the g Computation estimator were obtained as the standard deviation of 100 bootstrap resample analyses.
+Standard errors for g computation were obtained from the standard deviation of 100 bootstrap resamples.
+However, for computational reasons, we were only able to apply the bootstrap to the nonparametric g computation estimator in select scenarios (see Online Web Supplement).
 Standard errors for the inverse probability weighted approach were obtained using the robust variance estimator.
 Standard errors for both doubly robust approaches were obtained using the variance of the efficient influence function.
-Simulations were done in \texttt{R} version 3.3.3.
-All software code needed to reproduce results and figures is available on \href{https://github.com}{GitHub}.
+All confidence intervals were computed via the normal interval (i.e., Wald) equation.
+For each estimator in each scenario, we computed the bias: $B(\hat{\psi}) = E(\hat{\psi}) - \psi $, and 95\% confidence interval coverage, defined as the proportion of 95\% confidence intervals that included the true value over all 200 Monte Carlo runs.
+Simulations were done in \texttt{R} version 3.6.1.
+Code to reproduce our results is available on \href{https://github.com/ainaimi/NPDR}{GitHub}.